 An interesting observation: Many aspirants in the Christian world have traditionally been on the path of action, those in the Hindu world on the path of devotion, while Buddhist aspirants have been on the path of knowledge.
 A minority in both the Hindu and Buddhist world have been on the path of meditation.
 But traditions are rapidly being broken and these days, the practice of meditation is growing faster in the West than in the East.

 Another practice that is extremely popular in the West is Hatha Yoga - this practice of postures and exercises works mainly on the aspirant's physical body.
 The progress made with the physical body (unlike the other practices) is not carried over from one lifetime to another.
-However having a healthy, strong body is an important ingredient in making progress along any of the other paths (I myself practice this type of 'yoga' regularly for several hours a week).
+However having a healthy, strong body is an important ingredient in making progress along any of the other paths (I myself practice this type of 'yoga' regularly).
 However, this should not really be your main spiritual practice.
 Some of its very esoteric exercises - esoteric bandhas, esoteric pranayama, kumbhaka etc should be avoided altogether.
 Not only could these be dangerous to your body, such practices may lead to magical or psychic abilitities which could entrap or endanger your spiritual well being.

 This is the period in the evolution of the individual human when he sets out on the task of bringing the personality under control and sows the seed for his spiritually development.
 His principal task is to know himself, his weaknesses and to work on correcting them.
 He is known to a Master, has entered the Hall of Learning and is in the care of one of the disciples of the Master.
 He may not be conscious of this while awake, but he is being tutored while asleep.